pressbooks/docs/_pages/installation.md

 Pressbooks requires some third-party libraries to be installed on your server to enable export capabilities.

 * For PDF export, install [PrinceXML][9] 11 (note: this is not free software)
-*   For PDF export via mPDF, install the [Pressbooks mPDF plugin][10].
+* For PDF export via mPDF, install the [mPDF for Pressbooks][10] plugin.
 You will also need to ensure that the following folders have write access and/or they are owned by the appropriate user.
 See [here][11] for more details on adjusting file permissions.
     * `wp-content/plugins/pressbooks-mpdf/symbionts/mpdf/ttfontdata`
     * `wp-content/plugins/pressbooks-mpdf/symbionts/mpdf/tmp`
     * `wp-content/plugins/pressbooks-mpdf/symbionts/mpdf/graph_cache`
 * For MOBI export install [KindleGen][12] 2.9
 * For EPUB validation install [EpubCheck][13] 4.0.2
 * For XML validation install [xmllint][14] 20903
 * For ODT export install [Saxon-HE][15] 9.7.0-10
 * Certain Linux installations do not ship with the `php-xsl` library enabled by default.
 If you attempt to export an ePub and get a either a white screen with minimal text, or a "Fatal error: Class 'XSLTProcessor' not found" error, you may need to run a command like `apt install php-xsl`.

 Unlisted versions are not supported.
 Upgrade/downgrade accordingly.